 Each style is briefly analyzed along the following dimensions:

 - The conscious or unconscious relationship mindset or perspective.
-This dimension is about ultimate decision-making power.
-It may supersede title or even who appears to be in charge.
+This dimension is about ultimate decision-making power within the partnerships.
+It may supersede a title or even who appears to be in charge.
 Who ultimately gets their way, or final say?
-Are you operating as partners, a team or as a solo decision-maker?
+Are you operating as partners, a team, or as a solo decision-maker?

 - An approach to decision-making across all aspects of the business.
 Where and how are you given autonomy to make decisions individually as a business partner?
-Is it clear when decisions must be considered together?
-How do you wish this to filter throughout your team?
+Is it clear when decisions must be considered together jointly as partners?
+How do you wish these decisions to filter throughout your team?

-- A perspective on differences, conflict, and how they get resolved.
+- A perspective on differences, conflict, and how they get resolved between partners.
 Are you in agreement about how you will handle differences or conflict?
 Do you have ways to stay engaged when differences arise?
-If your individual response to conflict is different, do you enlist help so you come to resolution together, or do you revert to grand-standing or pushing things under the rug?
+If your individual response to conflict is different, do you enlist help so you come to a resolution together, or do you revert to grand-standing or pushing things under the rug?

-- Expectations regarding production, agreements, and accountability.
-Once decisions are made, do you have a clear system communicating next steps and project flow?
-Is there agreement so you can count on follow through, along with specified times to deliver, reevaluate or refine?
+- Expectations regarding production, agreements, and accountability between owners or partners.
+Once decisions are made, do you have a clear system communicating the next steps and project flow?
+Is there an agreement so you can count on follow through, along with specified times to deliver, reevaluate or refine?

-- Regard for individual as well as mutual contributions and needs.
+- Regard for the individual as well as mutual contributions and needs to the partnership, to the company itself, and even to business growth.
 Is value placed in acknowledging each person’s contributions?
-Is their respect for individual territory, based on expertise and capabilities?
+Is their respect for the individual territory, based on expertise and capabilities?
 Are you conscious of both business developmental stages, and also personal developmental stages?
-How these needs are integrated, or not, for you and your employees needs impact the business.
+How these needs are integrated, or not, for you and your employee’s needs impacts the business.